ReneTode/My-AppDaemon/AppDaemon_for_Beginner/Part_2.md

 I can tell you that I haven't turned on a light in my living room since I started using HA.
 Andrew has given us some nice and easy functions for using the sunset and sunrise in AppDaemon.
 The first 2 are **self.sunset() (1)** and **self.sunrise() (1)**
 They are really what they seem to be.
 Just the time that the sun will set or rise.
-At least when you did everything right in HA ;)
+At least when you did everything right in HA :blink:
 We can use that anywhere in our pythonscripts to compare to your local time for instance.

 But wait there is even more!
 Andrew also created **self.runatsunset(The_function_you want_to_start, offset, kwargs) (1)** and **self.run_at_sunrise(The_function_you want_tostart, offset, kwargs) (1)**
 I think you understand that this could be used as trigger, so in our initialize function.
 Don't be scared from the word **kwargs (2)**.
 It is not klingon language or so (yeah I am a startrek fan) Kwargs is a python word that is used on a place where you can use several variables you want to pass to the function.
 So at that place you can give something to your function.
 Maybe you like to give a description or a color for your lights.
 I don't use it a lot actually, but it is there.
 Do you think that's all?
 Not in AppDaemon.
 We also have: **self.sunup() (1)** and **self.sun_down() (1)** So we can check if the sun is up or down without calculating or thinking.

+## Args

 Oke, that's about it for sunrise and sunset.
 We will use it in a few minutes, but first I want to tell you about another very important thing in AppDaemon.
 Args!
 No again its not klingon language ;) Args is short for arguments.
 Good arguments are a base for a conversation (Bad arguments actually also) but in this case it is nothing more the something we pass on.